 All assessments are age appropriate and form part of the National Curriculum.

 Entry assessments usually consist of English, Comprehension, Maths and Reasoning.
 Every child’s ‘learning potential’ is taken into consideration, so even if your child has not scored highly in one of the areas, an overall view will be taken to establish whether any gaps in their learning can be improved upon.

 Do siblings take priority?

 Siblings do have priority status at 3+ as long as the other sibling/s is/are still on roll when the child is due to start school.
-However, they are still required to have reached their early learning goals.
+However, they are still required to have reached their age-related expectations.
 Siblings will not be considered for a place at 3+ if a previous child was removed during their two-year Foundation Stage education (Foundation One and Foundation Two).